How to Open or Reactivate Your Bank Account When Returning to Colombia

 Spending three years in Spain or five in the United States and returning to Colombia with the idea of 'getting back to normal' gets complicated pretty quickly when you try to make a transfer and the Bancolombia app says your account is disabled.
 Or worse: you can't even log in because the cell phone number you had no longer exists.

-First: Nequi or Daviplata while you wait
+First things first: Nequi or Daviplata while you wait

 What happened to your account while you were away?